Graham-MacIsaac/Seamless-Twitter-Project/index.md

 <br>
 <img width="376" alt="Screen Shot 2022-09-07 at 1 02 58 AM" src="https://user-images.githubusercontent.com/13599213/188824195-434025c5-1880-4f0c-9859-46b48b04cc59.png">
 <br>
 Next is replies (as in, tweets from Seamless that mention another Twitter account).
-The idea is to build a columns of dummy variables that are 0 if that tweet doesn't contain a mention of a specific account and a 1 if it does.
+The idea is to build columns of dummy variables that are 0 if that tweet doesn't contain a mention of a specific account and a 1 if it does.
 Bear with me, this took a lot of wrangling. <br><br>

 ```python
 #split the tweets into individual words